luxury Inca Trail

 Machu Picchu, the Lost City of the Incas.

 Photo: Mylene d'Auriol Stoessel.
-Luxury Inca Trail.
+Machu Picchu Luxury Tours.

 Follow in the footsteps of the Incas...

--- Kimberly Fay, LuxuryLink.com, May 2003
+-- Kimberly Fay, LuxuryLink.com

 Land Price (13 days/12 nights)

-Intra-Tour Air Flights & Fares
+Intra-Tour Flights & Fares

 Air fares are in addition to the land price.

-Lima - Cuzco - Lima: US$ 300
+Lima - Cuzco - Lima: US$ 550 per person

 Porter on the trail toward Wiñayhuayna, Inca Trail to Machu Picchu.

 Photo: Mylene d'Auriol Stoessel.
-Luxury Inca Trail.
+Machu Picchu Luxury Tours.

-In the imperial city of Cuzco, fabled Machu Picchu and the Sacred Valley; you'll experience the glory of the Inca Empire, all brought to vivid life during your four-day trek on the Inca Trail.
+In the imperial city of Cuzco, fabled Machu Picchu and the Sacred Valley; you will experience the glory of the Inca Empire, all brought to vivid life during your four-day trek on the Inca Trail.
 The timeless landscape and the archaeological sites will take you back to ancient times, as you hike on the stone roads, cross the hanging bridges and walk in the footsteps of the Incas to their sacred citadel.

 All international flights arrive in Lima, a five-century-old Spanish colonial city and home to the country's major museums.
 The next morning, enter the historic district's crown jewels.
-After a lunch of Peruvian Criollo cuisine next to a 1,500-year-old adobe pyramid, spend the afternoon discovering the treasures of the Incas at the Museo Amano and the Museo Larco.
+In the afternoon, discover the treasures of the Incas at the Museo Larco.

 A morning flight into the Andes takes you to Cuzco, the ancient capital.
-You'll have two days to explore its Inca and colonial monuments and two days for the reknowned archaeological sites and native markets of the Sacred Valley, before starting your private trek on the Inca Trail.
+You will have two days to explore its Inca and colonial monuments and two days for the reknowned archaeological sites and native markets of the Sacred Valley, before starting your private trek on the Inca Trail.
 During the tour's spectacular focal point, you will relive the journey of the Incas from imperial Cuzco to the winter palace at the top of an Andean peak called Machu Picchu.

 Enjoy the trek in Inca style: your personal porter will carry your pack, freeing you to admire and photograph the magnificent landscapes, flora, fauna and archaeological sites along the trail.
 Other porters will carry the equipment, set up camp and prepare exceptional meals.
 "Roughing it" has never been so luxurious!
-After four days of hiking and three nights of camping, you'll arrive at the Sun Gate, the ancient entrance to Machu Picchu, which reveals a majestic panorama of the citadel -- the first view that the Incas had upon arriving from Cuzco.
+After four days of hiking and three nights of camping, you will arrive at the Sun Gate, the ancient entrance to Machu Picchu, which reveals a majestic panorama of the citadel -- the first view that the Incas had upon arriving from Cuzco.
 Descend to the ruins and walk among them.
 After a night of luxury in the Orient-Express Sanctuary Lodge, witness sunrise over the "Lost City" and explore its temples and terraces before returning by train to Cuzco.
 More about the trek.

 Sayacmarca, Inca Trail to Machu Picchu.

 Photo: Renzo Uccelli.
-Luxury Inca Trail.
+Machu Picchu Luxury Tours.

-What our clients have to say:
+What our guests have to say:

 We camped off the beaten path and felt we had a unique experience